serdarburakguneri/scooter-renting/README.md

 # RabbitMQ

-RabbitMQ is used for managing the asyn communication between modules.
+RabbitMQ is used for managing the async communication between modules.

 After "docker-compose up" you should have a rabbitMQ running.